gitter-badger/VQA-Image-Question-Answering/README.md

 ### Testing

 ```
-th predict.lua -checkpoint_file checkpoints/vqa_epoch23.26_0.4610.t7 -input_image_path data/train2014/COCO_train2014_000000405541.jpg -question 'What is the cat on?'
+th predict.lua -checkpoint_file checkpoints/vqa_epoch23.26_0.4610.t7 -input_image_path data/train2014/COCO_train2014_000000405541.jpg -question 'What is the cat on?' -`add more options`
 ```

 #### Options

-- 'For more information please check the comment inside the file'
+- 'For more information please check the comment inside the source code file'

 ## Sample predictions